Particular/Workshop/exercises/04 - Integration with ITOps.md

 }
 ```

-**10)** Run and test that the ITOps message handler is invoked whenever you submit a new order in the UI.
+**10)** Run the solution and verify that the ITOps message handler is invoked whenever you submit a new order in the UI.

 ## Exercise 04.2 - Implement customer provider

-In this exercise, we'll implement the customer provider in the Customer Service and make ITOps uses it to fetch the customer information when it does the FedEx integration.
+In this exercise, we'll implement the customer provider in the Customer Service and make ITOps use it to fetch the customer information.

 **1)** Open the `Divergent.ITOps.Interfaces` project.
 It contains an interface called `IProvideCustomerInfo.cs`.
 It has a single method that takes a customer id and returns a `CustomerInfo` instance with name, street, etc. for the specified customer.

 **2)** Open the `Divergent.Customers.Data` project.
 Add a new class called `CustomerInfoProvider` in the ITOps folder.
 It should implement the `IProvideCustomerInfo` interface from `Divergent.ITOps.Interfaces`.
 The implementation should instantiate an instance of CustomerRepository to implement the `GetCustomerInfo` method.
-Like this:

 ```
 public class CustomerInfoProvider : IProvideCustomerInfo {